minji-mia/Hotdealbot/README.md

 ### Installing

 Have python 3.x installed.
-This was tested with 3.7.3
+This was tested with 3.7.7

 ## Running the program

 ### Executing the program

-Once you have all of the json files configured as you would like simpily run the command below.
+You would simpily run the command below.

-python main.py
+''' python slickdeals.py '''

 The bot will then notify you on discord when the deals match your criteria.

 ### Screenshots